Murder of Alijah Mullis: Appeal process

-After his sentencing, Mullis stated several times that he wanted to be executed and did not appeal against his sentence, although he later appealed.
-On April 25, 2012, the Texas Court of Criminal Appeals agreed to process and granted the request by Mullis to waive his right to appeal; this was the first time he expressed his intention to not appeal.
+After his sentencing, Mullis stated several times that he wanted to be executed, although he later appealed his sentence.
+On April 25, 2012, the Texas Court of Criminal Appeals granted Mullis's request to waive his right to appeal; this was the first time he expressed his intention to not appeal.

-After this, Mullis changed his mind in July 2013 and appealed to the federal courts, after the Texas statute of limitations of state appeals for Mullis had expired.
-In the federal appeals, Mullis's lawyers argued that his sentencing was unconstitutional due to ineffective trial counsel and asked that the death sentence be overturned in his case as it breached his constitutional rights.
-However, the federal courts rejected these arguments and upheld the death penalty in Mullis's case.
+Mullis changed his mind in July 2013 and appealed to the federal courts, after the Texas statute of limitations on state appeals had expired.
+In the federal appeals, Mullis's lawyers argued that his sentencing was unconstitutional due to ineffective trial counsel and asked that the death sentence be overturned as it breached his constitutional rights.
+The federal courts rejected these arguments and upheld the death penalty.

-In July 2018, Mullis once again asked to fast-track his execution and forgo his remaining rights to appeal.
+In July 2018, Mullis again asked to fast-track his execution and forgo his remaining rights to appeal.
 In 2021, U.S. District Judge George Hanks found that Mullis was mentally competent to waive his remaining rights to appeal, and approved his motion to waive his appeals.

-In June 2023, Shawn Nolan, Mullis's lawyer, told the 5th U.S. Circuit Court of Appeals that the state courts erred in ruling that his client was mentally competent to decide on whether to forgo his right to appeals, but the 5th U.S. Circuit Court of Appeals upheld Hanks's verdict and approved Mullis's decision to not appeal further in his case.
+In June 2023, Shawn Nolan, Mullis's lawyer, told the 5th U.S. Circuit Court of Appeals that his client had not been mentally competent to forgo his appeals, but the 5th U.S. Circuit Court of Appeals upheld Hanks's verdict and approved Mullis's decision to not appeal further.